-The duty of the homemaker is to take the resources of the family and distribute them as required to care for the family, to provide comfort and a base of operations for not only her family but also her community.
+The duty of the homemaker is to take the resources of the family and distribute them as required to care for the family.
+A homemaker provides comfort and a base of operations for not only her family but also her community.

-Think of the March family – they not only made what they had work for their needs, they personally extended charity of food and time to their neighbors in need.
+Think of the March family in Little Women- they not only made what they had work for their needs, they personally extended charity of food and time to their neighbors in need.

 A homemaker’s concern is not simply for her home and those who sleep there.
 A homemaker’s concern is making a home and extending the joy and provision of that home out to where it is needed.